 The next algorithm provides the pseudocode for bacterial chemotaxis and behavior for the bacterial feeding optimization algorithm.

 The cost of a bacteria is reduced by its interaction with other cells.
 This interaction function (g ()) is calculated as follows:

 where cell_k is a given cell, d_attr and w_attr are attraction coefficients, h_repel and w_repel are repulsion coefficients, S is the number of cells in the population, P is the number of dimensions on a given cell position vector .

-The remaining parameters of the algorithm are as follows Cell_s_num is the number of cells maintained in the population, N_ed is the number of elimination-dispersal steps, N_re is the number of reproduction steps, N_c is the number of chemotaxis steps, N_s is the number of swimming steps for a given cell, Stepsize is a vector of random direction with the same number of dimensions as the problem space with each value in [-1; 1], and P_ed is the probability that a cell will be subjected to elimination and scattering.
+The remaining parameters of the algorithm are as follows Cell_s_num is the number of cells maintained in the population, N_ed is the number of elimination-dispersion steps, N_re is the number of reproduction steps, N_c is the number of chemotaxis steps, N_s is the number of swimming steps for a given cell, Stepsize is a random direction vector with the same number of dimensions as the problem space with each value in [-1; 1], and P_ed is the probability that a cell is subject to elimination and dispersion.

 Given the loops of the algorithm, it can be configured in many ways to achieve different search behaviors.
 It is common to have a large number of chemotaxis iterations and a small number of the other iterations.
 The default coefficients for swarming behavior (cell-cell interactions) are as follows: d_attract = 0.1, w_attract = 0.2, h_repellant = d_attract, and w_repellant = 10.
 Step size is usually a small fraction of l 'search space, such as 0.1.